dwdas9/home/articles/Misc/Pyspark_Ubuntu_Docker_Container/pyspark_docker.md

 ## <span style="color: teal;">Background

-I'll demonstrate how to use Docker files, and how to integrate a Pyspark environment with VS Code, by setting up a functional Pyspark environment on Ubuntu.
-Typically, you would opt for a pre-built image with these components, such as apache/spark.
+Here I'll show how to create a **Dockerfile** to create a Ubuntu container with Pyspark installed in it.
+Then, we will see how to connect to this container using VS Code's **Dev Container Extension**.
+The purpose here is to show how to create our own customized containers.
+Please note, typically you wold opt for pre-built containers for spark or similar environments.

 ## <span style="color: teal;">Quickstart</span>

 ### <span style="color: teal;">Create the Dockerfile</span>

-1. Create a text file in a desired folder and paste the Dockerfile contents in it.
+1. Create a file **Dockerfile**(Without ANY extn.
+D Caps f small in **D**ocker**f**ile) and paste the below contents in it

-2. Rename the text file DockerFile(without ANY extension)
+Alternatively, I have placed a [dockerfile](Dockerfile) which you may use.

 ```Dockerfile
 # Base the image on Ubuntu 20.04